 ‘Statutory Guidance’ to which Mr Gove refers in his letter, is nothing more than a behavioural expectation placed on staff which can be ignored.
 It explains why no one could be held to account for not reporting the incident.
 This article in the Guardian provides information of the review conducted by Hugh Davies OBE QC.

 The NSPCC has been aware of the non existence of law for a long time but has remained unrelentingly supportive of this failing approach to child protection.
-In developed nations 81.8% have some form of mandatory reporting¹ yet it is England that has a Child Abuse Inquiry pending.
+In developed nations 81.8% have some form of mandatory reporting¹ yet it is England that has a Child Sexual Abuse Inquiry pending.
 What it is that the Department of Education has got right, that 81.8% of developed nations have managed to get so wrong?

 Can you have a functioning child protection system in Regulated Activities which is reliant on nothing more than a behavioural expectation?
 Associate Professor Ben Mathews, Director Research at School of Law Queensland University of Technology, speaks about Mandatory Reporting to BBC R4 Today Programme on 4.11.13 and explains how Mandatory Reporting legislation is an essential component of a ‘functioning’ child protection system: